GabrieleStulzer/PyDrivingSimEagle/README.md

 5. It is also necessary to create a .xsession file in the user's home directory:
   `echo xfce4-session > ~/.xsession`
 6. Finally run: `sudo apt-get update`

+## Sinusoidal track scenario
+`simulator.py` now instantiates the `SinusoidalTrack` scenario by default.
+The scenario drops cones along a sinusoidal centerline and runs a very lightweight controller that modulates both steering and speed, so you can exercise lateral and longitudinal logic in one place.
+You can tweak the amplitude, wavelength, length, and speed limits directly in `SinusoidalTrack` inside `scenarios/main_scenarios.py`, or swap back to any of the older scenarios by uncommenting the relevant lines in `simulator.py`.